 Even if you only want your tablet to be powerful and pragmatic, you have to admit that a thin tablet has its advantages.
 Thin tablets, after all, are sleeker, sexier, and easier to handle.
 Also, their sleek profiles do not necessarily preclude them from including plenty of useful connections.

 By their nature of being so thin, all tablets on this list are also the lightest on the market.
-I've gone only with large tablets -- 8.9 inches and above -- and to keep things relevant have limited the pool only to 2013 tablets...for now.
+I've gone only with large tablets -- 8.9 inches and above -- so if you're looking for a smaller slate, take a look at these skinny-minis.